TeaShull/PhytoBSA/README.md

 PhytoBSA offers default settings that can be applied to streamline the analysis process.
 These default settings allow users to set preferred configurations for various parameters, ensuring consistency and reducing the need for manual configuration for each run.
 Below is a breakdown of the default settings available for configuration:

+*Note - you can also configure these settings directly in settings/config.ini, if you so wish*

 ## General Settings
 These settings are automatically applied if not explictly passed in any mode.